malballinger/Ballinger_allenbergmann_AmNat_2021/README.md

 The contribution of genetic and environmental effects to Bergmann’s rule and Allen’s rule in house mice
 ================
-Mallory A. Ballinger and Michael W. Nachman<br>(last updated: May 28, 2022)

 Link to our paper published in *The American Naturalist*:
 [![DOI: 10.1086/719028](http://img.shields.io/badge/DOI-10.1086/719028-success.svg)](https://doi.org/10.1086/719028)